hyprwm/hyprland-plugins/csgo-vulkan-fix/README.md

         res_w = 1680
         res_h = 1050

         # NOT a regex!
-This is a string and has to exactly match initial_class
+This is a string and has to exactly match initial_title
-        # At some point Counter Strike 2's class was changed to 'SDL Application'
-        class = SDL Application
+        title = Counter-Strike 2

         # Whether to fix the mouse position.
 A select few apps might be wonky with this.
         fix_mouse = true